Actindo-AG/Documentation/EDI/UserInterface/01_Exports.md

    Edit this drop-down list to select the EDIFACT message type your business partner require.

 - *Reference node path*
-   In case you define the definition for the line items, enter the *Reference not path* manually.
+   In case you define the definition for the line items, enter the *Reference node path* manually.
 For detailed information, see [Get line item segments](../Operation/04_ManageLineItemsFileStt.md#get-line-item-segments).
 If you define the definition for the message header, you can ignore this field.

 - ![Get](../../Assets/Icons/Get.png "[Get]")
    Click this button to load the specified EDIFACT message structure.